bestbit7/portfolio/_posts/2019-07-24-TorontoBikeShare.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/INVAGE.jpg" alt="INVAGE.jpg">

 As Figure 4 shows, the collisions happened the most often during Daylight.
-From the Hour column, the portion of number of collision during day time are also higher since the day time is longer than night time.
+From the Hour column, the portion of number of collisions during day time are also higher since the day time is longer than night time.
 Figure 5 represents the number of collisions that happened according to the type of Manoeuver.
-From this data, the collisions happened the most often when the cyclist go straight.
-From this data, cyclists need to be cautious the object around them even when they just go straight.
+From this data, the collisions happened the most often when the cyclist goes straight.
+From this data, cyclists need to be cautious of the objects around them even when they just go straight.

 <img src="{{ site.url }}{{ site.baseurl }}/images/light.jpg" alt="light.jpg">
 <img src="{{ site.url }}{{ site.baseurl }}/images/manoeuver.jpg" alt="manoeuver.jpg">

 **4. Conclusion**

 Since there is not enough data for bike sharing, only station data was able to be used with district data from “Toronto Police Cyclists Data”.
 It was analyzed that the bike sharing riders need to be careful when they ride in the Toronto and East York district.
 Furthermore, people who are in the age range of 50 to 54 need to be extra careful.
-Not only riders need to be cautious when they turn left, but also they need to be more cautious when they just go straight during the daytime.
+Not only do riders need to be cautious when they turn left, but also they need to be more cautious when they just go straight during the daytime.